(pronounced "eh-MAY-uhs")

 Rev. Joel Mitchell brings over 25 years of leadership experience in social services and city government.
 He is an ordained and licensed minister who is passionate about seeing lives changed and people finding the healing they deserve.

-CARLA ALMEIDA, MA
+CARLA SMEDBRON, MA

 Director of Programs